JL337/BashDeployApp/README.md

 ### Removing Resource Group

 To delete the resource group and remove all resources accociated with it:
+If parameter does not work, check the Resource Group Associated with your application.

     az group delete --name $rg